 In addition to a remarkable collection of samplers, antique textiles and textile objects, Glee amassed a vast library of textile books.
 We are proud to house nearly 300 of her volumes, mostly related to needlework.
 We also have a small collection of her objects, in particular a selection of antique measuring tools.
 Glee’s collection can be viewed here.

 For more information about Glee Krueger and her work, click here.

-The Carolyn Headley Darners Collection
+The Carolyn Headley Darner Collection